 • If you often use public transport, look at investing in a bus pass or rail card to reduce the cost of your tickets.
 Or, if you want to save money, keep active and help the environment in one by cycling or walking where possible.
 Check out our blog for more ways to make travel more affordable.

 • When you’re out doing your weekly food shop, make sure you’re checking the reduced section.
 This is the area where shops try to sell off products that are close to their use by date for up to 75% less.
 Although they might soon be out-of-date, you can freeze many of these foods to eat later (just make sure you read the label).
-Also, try buying own-branded products as these are often identical to the bigger, more popular brands but are at a cheaper price.
+Also, try buying own-branded products as these are often identical to the bigger, more popular brands but at a cheaper price.

 • Preparing your lunches is another great way of saving cash.
 We know it’s handy to grab food on the go but buying your lunch out can cost up to £5 every day, which quickly stacks up over a week.
 Preparing your own food can also be healthier too.
-Don’t forget there’s spaces to heat up food on campus.
+Don’t forget there’s spaces to heat up food on campus

 • Be creative with your clothes.
 You can customise your clothes, swap with friends and browse the charity shops instead of buying a brand-new outfit.